 The city of Milwaukee is diverse and unique, providing so many great options for travelers of things to do, see, eat and drink.
 First and foremost, Milwaukee is known as brew city, home to Miller Lite and Pabst, just to name a few.
 Make sure to take a brewery tour or two in Milwaukee.
 The city is also a hot foodie destination, boasting some incredible local establishments.
 There’s also the amazing Milwaukee Art Museum and Harley-Davidson Museum to check out.

 Besides the plethora of city activities, Milwaukee is conveniently situated on the beautiful Lake Michigan and also surrounds the Milwaukee river.
 You can kayak on the river, take a themed cruise on the lake, and check out Bradford Beach.
+You can find various tours and attractions here.

 And we can’t forget about Summerfest.
 This festival is probably one of the most popular events that attract visitors to Milwaukee, as it is the world’s largest music festival that takes place right on the lakefront in the summertime.